pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/grease.md

 * Signature and hash algorithm IDs and signature version numbers in dummy document signature packets and their corresponding OPS packets.
 * Packet and signature types in dummy packets.

-The counter is initialised with the first octet of the signer's primary key fingerprint.
+The grease counter is initialised with the first octet of the (first genuine) signer's primary key fingerprint.

-Note that when an OPS packet is present, any PGP-GREASE code points it contains will be duplicated in the corresponding signature packet.
+Note that when an OPS packet is present, any PGP-GREASE code points it contains MUST be duplicated in the corresponding signature packet.
-These extra copies do not increment the counter.
+These extra copies do not increment the grease counter.

 ## Reserved Code Points

-We reserve the following one-octet code points for PGP-GREASE.
+We reserve the following one-octet code points for PGP-GREASE:
-Note that these differ from the one-octet code points allocated in TLS-GREASE.

 Sequence| Code Point
 --------|-----------
-0       | 15
+1       | 15
-1       | 44
+3       | 44
-2       | 55
+5       | 55
-3       | 66
+7       | 66
-4       | 77
+9       | 77
-5       | 88
+11      | 88
-6       | 99
+13      | 99
-7       | 111
+15      | 111

-Code points SHOULD be chosen based on the least-significant three bits in the counter, using the sequence given.
+Code points SHOULD be chosen based on the least-significant four bits in the grease counter, using the sequence given.
+If no usable code point exists for the sequence number, the grease counter SHOULD be incremented without adding a PGP-GREASE code point at that location.
 When PGP-GREASE code points from the Signature Subpacket Types registry are used, the critical bit MUST NOT be set.

 These code points will be reserved for PGP-GREASE in the following registries: